 Cover your barren staircase with clusters of tree decorations and balls hanging from thick strands of ribbon.
 Lining the steps with festive decorations will get all the family excited as they come down on Christmas Day.

-Deck the halls and the walls
+22. Deck the halls and more

 Cover any wall art you have (whether that be a unicorn head or a gallery of family photos!) with strings of baubles and reels of ribbon for an instant festive make over that doesn't need a tree.